TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

-# 1.3 - Writing Your First Playbook
+# 3 - Writing your first Playbook

 ## Objective